brajeshwar/brajeshwar.github.io/_posts/2012/2012-02-22-social-folders-share-your-social-content-online.md

----
-layout: post
-title: Social Folders - share your social content online
+# Social Folders - share your social content online
----

 Ever get irritated that you can't push/pull content between your computer and your social networks and sort it in handy desktop folders?
 Instead you have to manually update each as new content is added? <a href="http://socialfolders.me/about-us/">Martin Pannier</a> did.
 In response he created <a href="http://socialfolders.me/">SocialFolders</a>.